Actively Recruiting

 - Regular smokers and cannabis consumers

-- Limited physical mobility requiring walking aids or having hand resistance issues
+- Limited physical mobility requiring walking aids or with hand resistance issues

 - Kidney disease, uncontrolled or unstable hypertension, hypothyroidism, or any metabolic disease other than diabetes